eze-kiel/sc/README.md

 ## Usage

-The most basic usage is just by invoking the program name:
+The most basic usage is just invoking the program name:

 ```
 sc